 EXAMPLE 3: Suppose an analysis tool natively presents its version string as "1.1.2b12" (the “pre-release” information is not in SemVer format).
 The tool might synthesize a SemVer string "1.1.2-beta.12".

-In a log file produced by a converter, the semanticVersion property SHALL be absent.
+A converter SHALL NOT emit the semanticVersion property.

 NOTE: The rationale is that an analysis tool knows whether its version string is intended to be interpreted according to SemVer.
 A converter will in general not know this, even if the tool's version string conforms to the pattern specified by SemVer.